ischlag/ischlag.github.io/_posts/2016-06-03-simple-neural-network-in-tensorflow.markdown

 # bias
 b = tf.Variable(tf.zeros([10]))
 ```
 Now we have prepared all the ingredients for our model.
 We can now define our model which will calculate our prediction y.
-In this simple neuronal network, we have no hidden layer and perform a softmax for our 10 prediction classes.
+In this simple neural network, we have no hidden layer and perform a softmax over 10 prediction classes.

 ```python
 # y is our prediction
 y = tf.nn.softmax(tf.matmul(x,W) + b)
 ```
 An important part in order to train our network is the cost function.
-Here we use the cross-entropy error based on our prediction y and our target value y_.
+Here, we use the cross-entropy error based on our prediction y and our target value y_.

 ```python
 cross_entropy = tf.reduce_mean(-tf.reduce_sum(y_ * tf.log(y), reduction_indices=[1]))